|

 With a population of over 320,000, it is Australia's

 largest inland city.
-The city is located at the
+The city is located at the northern

-northern end of the Australian Capital Territory,
+end of the Australian Capital Territory, 280 km (174

-280 km (174 mi) south-west of Sydney, and 650
+mi) south-west of Sydney, and 650 km (404 mi) north-east

-of Canberra was selected for the location of the
+of Melbourne.
+The site of Canberra was selected for

-nation's capital in 1908 as a compromise between
+the location of the nation's capital in 1908 as a

-Sydney and Melbourne, the two largest cities.
+compromise between Sydney and Melbourne, the two largest

-entirely purpose-built, planned city.
+an entirely purpose-built, planned city.
 Following

-an international contest for the city's design,
+an international contest for the city's design, a

-Griffin and Marion Mahony Griffin was selected
+and Marion Mahony Griffin was selected and construction

-and construction commenced in 1913.
-The city's
+commenced in 1913.
+The city's design was heavily influenced

-movement and incorporates significant areas of
+by the garden city movement and incorporates significant

-natural vegetation that have earned Canberra the
+areas of natural vegetation that have earned Canberra

-title "bush capital".
+the title "bush capital".
 Although the growth

-and development of Canberra were hindered by the
+and development of Canberra were hindered by the World

-as a thriving city after World War II.
+city after World War II.

 As